A. Andrew Das, Ph.D.

 “Israel’s Exodus outside Paul’s Corinthians Correspondence,” Pages 53-66 in Paul and Moses.
 Edited by Florian Wilk.
 Studies in Education and Religion in Ancient and Pre-Modern History in the Mediterranean and Its Environs.
 Tübingen: Mohr Siebeck, 2020.

 “Peri Hamartias As the Sin-Offering in Romans 8:3: A Critique” Pages 67-81 in Scripture, Texts, and Tracings in Romans.
-Edited by A. Andrew Das.
-Lanham, MD: Fortress Press / Lexington Books, 2021; original paper delivered at the 2018 Scripture in Paul session at the annual meeting of the Society of Biblical Literature.
+Co-edited by A. Andrew Das.
+Lanham, MD: Fortress Press / Lexington Books, 2021; invited paper delivered at the 2018 Scripture in Paul session at the annual meeting of the Society of Biblical Literature.

-“Galatians,” Pages 323-38 in The Oxford Encyclopedia of the Bible and Ethics.
+“Galatians,” Pages 323-38 in vol. 1 of The Oxford Encyclopedia of the Bible and Ethics.
+2 vols.
 Edited by Robert L. Brawley.
 Oxford: Oxford University Press, 2014.